cloudflare/boringtun/README.md

 By default the executable is placed in the `./target/release` folder.
 You can copy it to a desired location manually, or install it using `cargo install --bin boringtun --path .`.

-### Testing

-Testing this project has a few requirements:

-- `sudo`: required to create tunnels.
-When you run `cargo test` you'll be prompted for your password.
-- Docker: you can install it [here](https://www.docker.com/get-started).
-If you are on Ubuntu/Debian you can run `apt-get install docker.io`.

 ### Running

 As per the specification, to start a tunnel use: